Hamilton houses feel overpriced

 Admittedly, I really dislike the “new” Internet and have responded by drastically cutting down my personal use of it

-Meta Inc. (Facebook)
+Meta Platforms Inc. (Facebook)